bugra-s/Applications/README.md

 # Applications
-I make App exmp.(notes,music) this repository with Java
+I will make App exmp.(notes,music) this repository with Java